janeshdev/I-don-t-know-fortran/README.md

 ![Breakpoint Condition](https://github.com/janeshdev/I-don-t-know-fortran/blob/master/images/breakpoint-condition.png)

-### Open and close files in fortran
+### Open and close files in FORTRAN

-To open files in fortran simply use:
+To open files in FORTRAN simply use:

 	OPEN(7, FILE = 'hello.txt', STATUS = 'UNKNOWN')
 where 7 = the unique number assigned to the file that is being opened.